ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

 ````

 The server checks every 100 ms for new requests.
 (You could combine this with
-event messaging to block until a request arrives, but here we keep it simple.)
+event messaging to block until a request arrives, but for the purpose of this
+tutorial, we keep it simple.)
 When a request is received, Larry starts driving and periodically sends status
 updates.